ex1duz/2dunitygame/README.md

 Here is the link of the deployed 2D Unity game on '[itch.io](https://itch.io/)': https://windjammer6.itch.io/2d-unity-game-by-windjammer6 (Click the link to play the game!)

-Here is a demonstration of 'winning' the 2D Unity game:
+Here is a demonstration of 'winning' the 2D Unity game, when the player successfully find the legendary sword:

 https://github.com/WindJammer6/19.-2D-Unity-Game/assets/98175995/214bc246-3191-4908-95a5-9f5b54e82734

-Here is a demonstration of 'losing' the 2D Unity game:
+Here is a demonstration of 'losing' the 2D Unity game, when the player's health reaches zero:

 https://github.com/WindJammer6/19.-2D-Unity-Game/assets/98175995/0d0364c2-50fb-4e1c-815c-3e8986bcbbfc